talkowski-lab/rCNV2/data_curation/CNV/README.md

  * Does not have substantial overlap<sup>1</sup> with other CNVs in at least 1% of all samples
  * Does not have substantial overlap<sup>1</sup> with other CNVs in at least 1% of all samples within the same dataset or in any of the other array CNV datasets (compared pairwise in serial)
  * Not substantially covered<sup>3</sup> by somatically hypermutable sites (as applied in [Collins\*, Brand\*, _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/biorxiv/early/2019/03/14/578674))
- * Not substantially covered<sup>3</sup> by segmental duplications and/or simple repeats
+ * Not substantially covered<sup>3</sup> by segmental duplications and/or simple, low-complexity, or satellite repeats
  * Not substantially covered<sup>3</sup> by N-masked regions of the hg19 reference genome assembly

 #### Notes on curation